razaaamil7599/gulf-career-backend/README.md

-This is the backend for the Gulf Career Gateway project.Final CORS fix.
+This is the backend for the Gulf Career Gateway project.Final CORS fix.Final explicit CORS fix.